Home / Use Cases / Situations / Luxury Home Privacy

 SITUATION

-A high-value real estate purchase creates county deed records, property tax assessments, and mortgage filings that are all public.
-Data brokers aggregate these records within weeks, linking your name to your new address, purchase price, and estimated property value.
-The gated community doesn't help if the address is on 50 websites.
+High-value purchases generate public deed records, tax assessments, and mortgage filings.
+Brokers aggregate them within weeks — linking your name to address, purchase price, and estimated value.
+The gated community doesn't help if your address is on dozens of sites.
+We find each one and file to get it down.

-1,000+ broker sites covered Property record exposure cleanup Multiple address coverage Re-listing monitoring AES-256 encrypted handling
+Removed across the web Property record exposure cleanup Multiple address coverage Re-listing monitoring Encrypted and access-controlled

-Real estate records are the strongest anchor in a broker profile
+Real estate records are the strongest anchor in a listing

 Property records tie your name to a specific, verified physical location.
 Data brokers treat them as high-confidence data points that anchor everything else in your profile.